GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

 NITI Aayog released the Principles of Responsible AI, which were finalized in 2021 4 .
 These principles were designed to provide a framework that would serve as an enabling environment for promoting a responsible AI ecosystem in India.
 These include the Principles of Safety and Reliability, Equality, Inclusivity and Nondiscrimination, Privacy and Security, Transparency, Accountability, and Protection and Reinforcement of Positive Human Values.

 <!-- image -->
-**Image Description:** In this image we can see a yellow color object.
+**AI-Generated Image Description:** The image contains a yellow geometric shape.
 <!-- end image description -->